How TheHyperBot Works

 Important

 Hyperliquid does not track per-order P&L. It only tracks one position per asset with one weighted-average entry price.
-TheHyperBot tracks each order individually in software and ensures each one is closed at a profit.
+TheHyperBot tracks each order individually in software and places each TP at that order's configured profitable exit level, but the TP still has to fill.

 Worked Example